You are now in the main content area

 The G. Raymond Chang School of Continuing Education offers a combination of degree-credit and certificate-credit courses.
 Degree credit enrolment is counted as part of our enrolment that is funded by the government, which is capped at the overall university level.
 Other Chang School enrolments that are not degree-credit are not subject to limits and we will work to increase enrolment in these courses.

-More than 90 per cent of our operating revenues come from tuition fees and grants associated with enrolment.
+Approximately 90 per cent of our operating revenues come from tuition fees and grants associated with enrolment.
 In other words, our financial health as an institution relies on enrolment.
 Demand for Toronto Metropolitan University programs is strong.
-That said, funded domestic spaces are capped by the provincial government, which precludes us from increasing the number of domestic students to generate additional revenue.
+That said, funded domestic spaces are set by the provincial government, which precludes us from generating significant additional revenue by increasing the number of domestic students.